 Available in two finishes and sporting a fairly impressive size of whole 45 millimeters in diameter, the new Zenith El Primero Stratos Spindrift Racing Special Edition (refs.
-75.2060.4061/21.R573 & 86.2060.4061/21.R573) automatic chronograph wristwatch tries to mix into a single convincing package such iconic elements of their design as signature rotating bezel, cloverleaf-style dial cutout that shows the timekeeper’s inner workings, as well as an El Primero movement.
-What’s really surprising is that the final product doesn’t look too eclectic: while standing a bit dangerously to the ‘love it or hate it’ category, it is in fact quite an organic-looking watch that will certainly find a niche of its own.
+75.2060.4061/21.R573 & 86.2060.4061/21.R573) tries to mix into a single convincing package such iconic elements of their design as signature rotating bezel, cloverleaf-style dial cutout that shows the timekeeper’s inner workings, as well as an El Primero movement.
+What’s really surprising is that the final product doesn’t look too eclectic: while standing a bit dangerously to the ‘love it or hate it’ category, it is, in fact, quite an organic-looking watch that will certainly find a niche of its own.

 While the former has supplied the gorgeous El Primero 4061 in-house automatic caliber, as well as the signature (and also quite complex) cutout between eight and 12 hours, the latter gave the timekeeper its basic shape including the trademark massive rotating bezel with the usual diving scale painted on a glossy ceramic insert.

 Comprising 282 nicely finished components and beating at a fast frequency of 36,000 vibrations per hour, the mechanism allows you to measure time-based events with accuracy up to 1/10th of a second.
 As usual, the engine’s skeletonized oscillating weight features the Zenith Star, as well as Spindrift Racing logo.
 Being an official timekeeper of the famous French-based sailing team certainly has its own perk: besides getting a healthy dose of free media exposure, you always have a good excuse at making a “special edition” model or two boost sales a bit.